 - The American Proposition -

-The idea of American exceptionalism continues to be seen as somehow linked with the advent of American statehood.
-How are we to account for this connection?
+Is America a normal country?
+Or is it somehow fundamentally different from other polities?
+What accounts for its special status, for our American exceptionalism, as it is sometimes called?
 What are the roots of American political identity?
 Of American national identity?
 Have subsequent American developments fundamentally transformed the nature of the country, or is our destiny as a people working itself out in accord with our beginning?
-The writings of Alexis de Tocqueville, Orestes Brownson and Fr.
-John Courtney Murray offer the starting points in our exploration of the continuities and changes of these and other charged terms through American and global history.
+How have foreign observers thought about America, and what has it meant to them?
+The writings of Alexis de Tocqueville and Orestes Brownson offer the starting points in our exploration of the continuities and changes to these and other historically charged questions.

 Location: The Seminar will take place in Harvard University's Center for Government and International Studies - 1737 Cambridge Street, Cambridge, MA, USA

-Accommodation: Hotel accommodation will be provided - rooms will be shared between seminar participants of the same sex.
+Accommodation: Harvard dormitory accommodation will be provided - rooms will be shared between seminar participants of the same sex.